 Workers’ compensation is designed to protect employees from unexpected injuries in the workplace.
 If you sustain a work-related injury or illness, workers’ compensation should cover a percentage of your lost earnings and your medical bills.

-Crucially, though, your condition must be work related if you’re to qualify for these benefits.
+Crucially, though, your condition must be work-related if you’re to qualify for these benefits.
 Employers and workers’ compensation insurance providers often deny claims on the basis that injuries and illnesses may have non-work-related origins.

-If this happens, you may be left with no option but to file a lawsuit.
+If this happens, you may have no option but to file a lawsuit.
 This type of legal action can get highly technical, as it tends to require the input of medical experts regarding the nature and cause of your health condition.
 If you get involved in a dispute like this, you’ll need a workers’ compensation lawyer who has experience with high-value cases and a network of quality consultants to rely upon.

 That’s exactly what you’ll find at the Cochran Firm in Philadelphia.

-As well as the direct compensation you receive for your economic and noneconomic losses, you might also be entitled to an additional payment.
+As well as the direct compensation you receive for your economic and non-economic losses, you might also be entitled to an additional payment.
 Punitive damages seek to punish defendants, rather than compensate plaintiffs.
 Courts award them in more serious cases to discourage egregious conduct by the defendant and others in future cases.

 You should note, though, that punitive damages are the exception, not the rule.
-Pennsylvania case law sets out that conduct that is merely negligent is not sufficient for an award of punitive damages; the defendant must engage in willful misconduct or behave with a reckless disregard for the rights of others.
+Pennsylvania case law states that conduct that is merely negligent is not sufficient for an award of punitive damages; the defendant must engage in willful misconduct or behave with a reckless disregard for the rights of others.

 We do realize that lawsuits can be a stressful and daunting process, but there’s no need to worry.
 Your lawyer will be able to talk you through the entire process and help you with the paperwork.